morganross/API_Cost_Multiplier/README.md

-this downloads and installs all the other software (not apicostmulitiplier)
+this downloads and installs all the other software
 ---

 # gptr-eval-process